doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 ## Software

-Key access is stored on the file system with access given via the OS, only allowing an app with the creating apps UID to access.
-This is bascially how Android file-permissions work in general.
+Key access is stored on the file system with access given via the OS, only allowing an app with the creating-app's UID to access.
+This is basically how Android file-permissions work in general.
 Stuff like this is the first to go on rooted devices as afaik `su` can adopt any UID.

 ## Hardware